 - Store personal information in a safe place - keep you Social Security card, checks and other important documents in a secure place in your home.
 Don't store confidential information on computers, memory sticks, cell phones and other electronic devices.

-- Protect your computer - never click on unsolicited emails.
-Use firewalls, anti spyware, and anti-virus software to protect your home computer.
+- Protect your computer - Use firewalls, anti spyware, and anti-virus software to protect your home computer.
 Install updates to software as needed.

 - Guard your mailbox - Don't leave payment envelopes in the mailbox with the flag up, instead drop

 payments directly into a post office collection box.
 If you've ordered a new box of checks, consider

 picking it up at the bank, rather than having it delivered to your mailbox.
 Pre-approved credit offers can be a danger.
 Identity thieves can steal these from your mailbox and attempt to get credit in your name.
 You can opt out of receiving these offers at optoutprescreen.com or by calling 888-567-8688.